-An appeal should include documentation as to why a student is exempt from the on-campus housing policy listed above.
+An appeal should include documentation as to why a student believes they should be exempt from University policy.
 The appeal needs to be submitted in writing with a signature and date.
 If emailed, the date the email was received will be the official receipt date.
-If the appeal committee grants an appeal, please remember that financial aid will be adjusted.
+If the appeal committee grants an appeal, please remember financial aid will be adjusted.